-Before to start your genealogy research in Castelnuovo di Conza, we suggest you to read our tips for your search.
-They are useful to search in Abruzzo and in Castelnuovo di Conza too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Campania and of course in Castelnuovo di Conza too!

 Next picture shows the demographic trends in Castelnuovo di Conza from the Italian Unification(1861).

-It could be important to know if the last name you are investigating is a frequent surname in Castelnuovo di Conza.
-As more your surname is common in Castelnuovo di Conza, as more it could be difficult to find the right info about your ancestors in Castelnuovo di Conza archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Castelnuovo di Conza.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Castelnuovo di Conza archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Salerno province are: